ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ios-tracker/iOS-Tracker-v0.1.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > iOS Tracker

-This page refers to version 0.2.0 of the Snowplow iOS Tracker, which is the latest version.
-Documentation for earlier versions is available:*
+This page refers to version 0.1.0 of the Snowplow iOS Tracker.
+Documentation for more recent versions is available:*

-*[Version 0.1][ios-0.2]*
+*[Version 0.2][ios-latest]*

 ## Contents